-- Maintain temperature between 40°F and 80°F. - Store away from sharp objects that may penetrate packaging. - Store away from water, alcohols, strong bases, metal compounds or surface active materials. - Keep out of direct sunlight. - Refer to SDS for additional handling and storage information and accidental release measures.
+- Maintain temperature between 45°F and 80°F. - Store away from water, alcohols, strong bases, metal compounds or surface active materials. - Do not handle fabric with bare hands, always wear gloves to avoid transferring oils into fabric. - Keep out of direct sunlight, as Carbon Fiber is thermally conductive and will get very hot, speeding up the chemical reaction of the epoxy that is impregnated into it, reducing working time. - Refer to SDS for additional handling and storage information and accidental release measures.